Many-body atomic response functions of xenon and germanium for leading-order sub-GeV dark matter-electron interactions in effective field theory: Response Functions

 \subsection{(MC)RRPA and RFCA Results}

 In this work, the atomic initial, i.e., ground, state $\ket{I,J_{I}M_{J_{I}}}$ is obtained by solving the Dirac-Fock (DF) equation for closed-shell atoms like xenon.
 For open-shell atoms like germanium, an additional feature, the multiconfiguration (MC) of the reference state, is implemented that yields the MCDF equation.
 The atomic final, i.e., ionized, state $\ket{F,J_{F}M_{J_{F}}}$, is obtained by solving the corresponding relativistic random phase approximation (RRPA) equation for xenon, and the MCRRPA equation for germanium, respectively.
 Compared with our previous works~\citep{Pandey:2018esq,Liu:2021avx} that used RFCA~\footnote{In Refs.~\citep{Pandey:2018esq,Liu:2021avx}, we used the acronym FCA for the method.
 Here we add an adjective ``relativistic'' to better characterize it and make distinction from the corresponding nonrelativistic version.} for the final state, the (MC)RRPA approach,~\footnote{The abbreviation (MC)RRPA refers to RRPA for closed-shell and MCRRPA for open-shell atoms, respectively.} while being much more time-consuming, is not only self-consistent with the exchange term built in, but also includes electron-electron correlation beyond mean field through RPA.
 Details of (MC)RRPA can be found in, e.g., Refs.~\citep{Johnson:1979wr,Huang:1981wj}.
+In Appendix, we give an outline of how the wave functions and transition amplitudes are computed in the (MC)RRPA scheme.